Technology Tools to Support Hiring

 OHR's Talent Acquisition Department has a premium subscription to LinkedIn Recruiter, a platform for finding candidates and managing your search online.
 With LinkedIn Recruiter, Talent Acquisition recruiters can find quality candidates using time-saving search criteria and can keep track of them using features such as projects, tags, and notes.
 Unit hiring managers should contact their Talent Acquisition recruiter to post jobs on LinkedIn.

-The video interview is an easy-to-use tool that reduces your time to fill a job opening by increasing scheduling efficiency.
+Spark Hire is an easy-to-use tool that reduces your time to fill a job opening by increasing scheduling efficiency.
 Candidates can answer your questions on their own time and you can review their video interviews at your convenience.
 Video interviews will also let you compare applicants and shortlist potential candidates much earlier in the hiring process.

 The Office of Human Resources recommends reference checks for all final staff candidates.
 You have two options for checking references: